ellucian-developer/experience-ethos-examples/leave-balance-dataconnect/extension/README.md

-# Leave Balance Extension
+# Leave Balance Data Connect Extension
 ## The Extension
-This example extension includes a card and page that show the current user, employee, their leave balance.
-There are two npm projects in this example, an extension and a microservice.
+This example extension includes a card and page that show the current user, an employee their leave balance.
 The data for the card and page are acquired through the BP API (Banner Business Process API) through Ethos Integration.

-The interaction between the Experience card and page with Ethos is as diagramed.
+The interaction between the Experience card and page with Ethos is as diagrammed.

 <br/>